simonguichandut/GR-wind/README.md

 Questions and comments -> simon.guichandut@mail.mcgill.ca

 Uses a Newton-Raphson root finding approach to obtain the minimizing set of parameters (Ts,Edot) .
-Pre-solved roots are available in the `wind_solutions` subfolder.

 ## How-to